Pour 700 ml dashi stock into a large pot and bring to a boil over medium-high heat.

-While you wait, mix 200 g ground chicken, 1 egg, ½ tbsp yellow miso paste (awase), ½ tsp Japanese soy sauce (koikuchi shoyu), 2 tbsp cornstarch, ½ tsp grated ginger root, and 1 clove grated garlic in a bowl to make the meatball mixture.
+While you wait, make the meatball mixture by combining 200 g ground chicken, 1 egg, ½ tbsp yellow miso paste (awase), ½ tsp Japanese soy sauce (koikuchi shoyu), 2 tbsp cornstarch, ½ tsp grated ginger root, and 1 clove grated garlic in a bowl.

 Once the dashi is boiling, add 4 fresh shiitake mushrooms, ½ Japanese leek (naganegi), ½ tbsp dried wakame seaweed, 1 leaf Napa cabbage and 30 g thin glass noodles (harusame).Note: If your glass noodles require less cooking, add them later.